Esha Deol: Personal life

-On 29 June 2012, Esha Deol married businessman Bharat Takhtani in a low-key wedding ceremony at the ISKCON temple in Mumbai.
+On 29 June 2012, Deol married businessman Bharat Takhtani in a low-key wedding ceremony at the ISKCON temple in Mumbai.

 In April 2017, it was announced that the couple was expecting their first child.
 She gave birth to her daughter on 20 October 2017 at Hinduja Hospital in Mumbai and named her Radhya.
 On 10 June 2019, she gave birth to their second daughter, Miraya.
-On 6 February 2024 Deol and Takhtani announced their separation after 12 years of marriage.
+On 6 February 2024, Deol and Takhtani announced their separation after 12 years of marriage.